-When my doctor told me I got PPP I was very eager to try anything that might cure me from this horrible disease and randomly tried to boost my immune system with probiotics for a couple of months and then vitamin D3 to move on trying biotin as I read that had successfully healed people with palmoplantar pustulosis.
+When my doctor told me I got PPP I was very eager to try anything that might cure me from this horrible chronic skin disease which made me to randomly try to boost my immune system.
+I tried probiotics for a couple of months and later vitamin D3 to move on trying out biotin, as I had read somewhere that biotin had successfully healed people with Palmoplantar Pustulosis.

-I want to write about 5 areas of focus that are particularly important for you to be able to heal from your palmoplantar pustulosis psoriasis.
-It doesn't matter if you've been suffering with PPP for a long time or if you recently got diagnosed… these are certain cornerstones that you can control to reverse your PPP.
-I discuss all this in more detail I my upcoming book about how to clear PPP naturally in 90 days.
+I want to write about 4 areas to focus on that are particularly important for you to be able to heal from Palmoplantar Pustulosis.
+It doesn't matter if you've been suffering with PPP for a long time or if you recently got diagnose.
+These are certain cornerstones that you can control over and reverse PPP.
+I discuss all this in more detail I my book How To Treat Palmoplantar Pustulosis Naturally in 90 days.

 Since we bought our juicer 6 months ago we have been "using" it daily :)

 It's a great little machine from Philips.
 We all (the three of us) love making our juices and to see the vegetable and fruits quickly resolve and turn in to a delicious nutritious juice :)